Software for Bayesian Statistical Analysis

 Fitting Bayesian Poisson Regression Models

-Again we can use BayesX and INLA to fit this form of Bayesian generalised linear model.
+Again we can use BayesX to fit this form of Bayesian generalised linear model.

-If not loaded already, the packages must be loaded into R:
+If not loaded already, the package must be loaded into R:

 In BayesX, the syntax for fitting a Bayesian Poisson Regression Model with one response variable, three explanatory variables and an offset will be like so: